pgEdge/spock/README.md

 ## Multi-Master Replication with Conflict Resolution & Avoidance

-This SPOCK extension provides multi-master replication for PostgreSQL 14+.
+This SPOCK extension provides multi-master replication for PostgreSQL 15+.
 We originally leveraged the [pgLogical](https://github.com/2ndQuadrant/pglogical) and [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) projects as a solid foundation to build upon for this enterprise-class extension.

-**Version 4.0** is our current version under active development.
-It presently includes the following important enhancements beyond v3.3:
+**Version 4.1** is our current version under active development.
+It presently includes the following important enhancements beyond v4.0:
+* Hardening Parallel Slots for OLTP production Usage
+  - Commit Order
+  - Skip LSN
+  - Optionally stop replicating in an Error
+* Enhancements to Auto DDL

+Our current production version is **v4.0** and includes the following enhancements over v3.3.

 * Full re-work of paralell slots implementation to support mixed OLTP workloads
 * Improved support for delta_apply columns to support various data types
 * Improved regression test coverage
 * Support for [Large Object LOgical Replication](https://github.com/pgedge/lolor)
-* Support for pg17beta
+* Support for pg17

 Our current production version is v3.3 and includes the following enhancements over v3.2: